-(1) Announcement (2) Welcome Letter VPM will, within seven days of the EC's approval of OB: VPM will, within seven days of the EC's approval of the OB: 1.
+(1) Announcement (2) Welcome Letter VPM will within seven (7) days of the EC's approval of OB: VPM will within seven (7) days of the EC's approval of the OB: 1.
 Announce the new OB to the general membership and invite members to join and support the branch.
-Send a signed and personalized welcome letter to the applicant.
-Request that the applicant submit a completed Branch Officers Form by December 5, in this case, for the OC.
-3. Request that the applicant submit a photo of the OC president by December 5 .
-(3) Organizing Branch Agreement 2 and Other Documents (4) Orientation VPM will, within five days of receiving the completed Branch Officers Form, exchange information with the OC president: 1.
-Send the Organizing Branch Agreement for signing by the president and request that it be returned by December 20.
-2. Request submission of the OB membership list by December 20.
-3. Provide an OB version of the ASALH logo.3 VPM will, immediately upon receiving the Branch Officers Form for the OC, invite the OC to an orientation designed for OBs.
+Send a signed and personalized Welcome Letter to the Applicant.
+2. Request that the Applicant submit a completed Branch Officers Form by December 5 , in this case, for the OC.
+3. Request that the Applicant submit a photo of the President, OC, by December 5 .
+(3) Organizing Branch Agreement 2 & Other Documents (4) Orientation VPM will within 5 days of receiving the completed Branch Officers Form, exchange information with the President, OC: Send Organizing Branch Agreement for signing by the President, OC, and request that it be returned by December 20.
+Request submission of the OB membership list by December 20.
+Provide OB version of ASALH logo3 VPM will immediately upon receiving the Branch Officers Form for the OC, invite the OC to an orientation designed for OBs.
 VPM will invite appropriate EC members and executive staff to participate.
-The orientation will ideally take place between January 2 and January 12, and the agenda may look as follows: Welcome and Congratulations Icebreaker Introductions Role of Organizing Committee Overview of ASALH4 Importance and Role of Branches Timeline to Create Branch Constitution and Bylaws and Elect Officers ASALH Annual Requirements for an OB Pathway to Charter Status How to Use ASALH Website (helpful to demonstrate live and for each attendee to follow along, as able) Other Information Critical to Success of an OB Q&A Adjournment
+The orientation will ideally take place between January 2 - January 12 and the agenda may look as follows: 1.
+Welcome and Congratulations 2.
+Ice Breaker Introductions 3.
+Role of Organizing Committee 4.
+Overview of ASALH 4 5.
+Importance and Role of Branches 6.
+Timeline to Create Branch Constitution & Bylaws and Elect Officers 7.
+ASALH Annual Requirements for an OB 8.
+Pathway to Charter Status 9.
+How to Use ASALH Website (helpful to demonstrate live and for each attendee to follow along on their, as able) 10.
+Other Information Critical to Success of an OB 11.
+Q&A 12.
+Adjournment

-2 A sample Organizing Branch Agreement is shown as Appendix 2.
+2A sample Organizing Branch Agreement is shown as Appendix 2.

 3 ASALH has created specific logos consistent with its naming convention for branches.
-See page 35 for guidance on use of the logo.
+See page 27 for guidance on use of the logo.